 |4:30 pm||Arrival Gunnar Forum, Præstevej 18, 8832 Skals

-Gunnar and Solveig Forum started their first milk production in 1989 in a little village, Nr.
-Rind, close to today´s location.
-In 1997 they decided to build a completely new farm, at the current location and where we will visit.
-Today they milk 480 cows with seven milking robots.
-At the farm they have five employees, and in 2014 they received ”Landbrugets Arbejdsmiljøpris” – an award for best work environment within the agricultural business in Denmark.
-They operate 420 hectares.
+Gunnar and Solveig Forum began producing milk in 1989 in the little village Nr.
+Rind, which is close to the present farm location.
+In 1997, they decided to build a completely new farm at the current location and this is what we will visit.
+Today, they milk 480 cows with seven milking robots.
+They have five farm employees.
+In 2014 they received ”Landbrugets Arbejdsmiljøpris”, an award for the best work environment in the agricultural industry in Denmark.
+They farm 420 hectares.

 |9:30 pm||Arrival Vingsted|